swacad/numpy-heap/README.md

 Python 2.x or 3.x

 NumPy 1.11: This will probably work with other versions of NumPy as well but I tested with v1.11.

-###Other:
-Inserting keys contained in lists or arrays is implemented with recursion.
-This means that for long lists of keys (e.g. list has > 1000 elements) you're better off inserting each key individually using a loop so that you don't run into recursion depth issues.
-Otherwise you should have no problems inserting smaller lists of keys.